trallard/my_info/Bios.md

 ### 3rd person

 Tania is a Research Software Engineer at the University of Sheffield.
-She works with multiple research groups in Sheffield and within Europe to develop sustainable, reproducible, and robust scientific software.
-She is an open source nerd and Pythonista.
-She contributes to a number of open source projects.
-Apart from her academic duties she enjoys working on community building projects as well as in projects and initiatives aimed to increase the diversity and inclusivity in scientific computing.
+She works with multiple research groups within the UK and Europe to develop sustainable, reproducible, and robust scientific software.
+Her main focus is complex analysis workflows, scalable data science, and reproducibility and replicability in scientific computing.
+She contributes to a number of open source projects and is a very active member of the FOSS and data science community.
+Apart from her academic duties she enjoys working on community building projects as well as in projects and initiatives aimed to increase the diversity and inclusivity in scientific computing and STEM areas in general.

+---

 ### SSI Profile